pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

  2- These cable are connected to the computer through an Universal Asynchronous Receiver and Transmitter (_UART_) that transform the asynchronous flow of data into bytes words.
  3- The computer has a UART driver to read for the hardware device 4- The sequence of characters are passed to the line discipline.The line discipline will be in charge of converting special characters (end of line, backspace), and echoing (reprinting) what has been received back to the teletype, so that the user can visual what he/she types.
  5- The flow of instruction is passed to the TTY driver, that pass them to the *foreground* processes for the *session* associated with this TTY.
-Indeed, as a user, you can execute several process in parallel, but only interact with one at a time, letting the others working (or waiting) in the background.
+Indeed, as a user, you can execute several processes in parallel, but only interact with one at a time, letting the others working (or waiting) in the background.

-The whole stack define below can be called a TTY device, and several can exist at the same time for a computer.
-So different line discipline can be set for different devices, each TTY has its own foreground job, etc.
+The whole stack define below is called a TTY device, and several can exist at the same time for a computer.
+So different line discipline can be set for different devices, each TTY having its own foreground job, etc.

 From the Teletype to the Terminal
 ---------------------------------